- Synonyms

 - Reconstitution

-- We recommend that this vial be briefly centrifuged prior to opening to bring the contents to the bottom.
-Reconstitute in sterile distilled water or aqueous buffer containing 0.1 % BSA to a concentration of 0.1-1.0 mg/mL.
+- Prior to opening, it is recommended to centrifuge the vial briefly to bring the contents down the bottom.
+Reconstitute in sterile distilled water or aqueous buffer containing 0.1% BSA to a concentration of 0.1-1.0 mg/ml.
+If animal-origin-free condition is expected in your product, then sterile distilled water is recommended.
 Stock solutions should be apportioned into working aliquots and stored at ≤ -20 °C. Further dilutions should be made in appropriate buffered solutions.

 - Stability & Storage